Siloaman/IBKR_API_v1/README.md

 )<br/>
 move SL based on thresholds throughout the day...

+Buy in should be 7/6 stop to 8/6 limit... (just under R-35 of the next bar if its similar sized)

 1000 shares at $1.00
 goes up by 10%
 sell 30% of shares (300)